 During the Middle Ages in Spain and northern Italy, ponds and reservoirs were already being built that regulated the course of rivers.
 But it has not been until now, in the present time, that in the so-called First World countries we are really being able to prevent floods.
 Dams, metal barriers, regulating reservoirs, improvement of the drainage capacity of river channels… All this, added to a developed meteorological prediction, have allowed us to better control the water.

-In addition, little by little it is forbidden to build on the coasts, which are places that are very vulnerable to flooding.
-And is that, if a natural area runs out of plants, the water will have much more facilities to destroy everything, thus reaching homes; On the other hand, if it is not built, or if, little by little, an environment that has been severely punished by man with native plant beings is restored, the risk that a flood will destroy everything is minimal.
+Furthermore, little by little it is forbidden to build on the coasts, which are places highly vulnerable to flooding.
+If a natural area is stripped of plants, the water will have a much greater ability to sweep everything away, thus reaching homes.
+However, if no construction is done, or if an environment severely damaged by humans is gradually restored with native plants, the risk of a flood destroying everything is minimal.
+In this sense, the increase in reinforcements is important to prevent adverse effects of future floods.

 In developing countries, on the other hand, systems such as prevention, alert and subsequent action are less developed, as unfortunately has been seen in the hurricanes that have been ravaging the countries of Southeast Asia.
 However, international cooperation is favoring actions to make the population living in risk areas safer.